wp-cli/scaffold-package-command/README.md

 **OPTIONS**

 	<dir>
-		The package directory to generate tests for.
+		Directory path to an existing package to generate tests for.

 	[--ci=<provider>]
 		Create a configuration file for a specific CI provider.